JulianHayward/AzADServicePrincipalInsights/README.md

 # Parameters

 * `DebugAzAPICall` - Switch to enable AzAPICall debug function for troubleshooting API calls using the AzAPICall module
+* `ManagementGroupId`
-* `ManagementGroupId` - The top-level Management Group ID that should be queried for the report.
-Do not use or set to Tenant Root ID to extract data for the whole tenant.
+   * Option1: The Management Group ID that should be queried for the report.
+If undefined the Root Management group will be used.
+   * Option2: accepts multiple Management Groups in form of an array e.g. .\pwsh\AzADServicePrincipalInsights.ps1 -ManagementGroupId @('mgId0', 'mgId1')
+*
 * `NoCsvExport`  - Switch to disable exporting enriched data in CSV format
 * `CsvDelimiter` - The world is split into two kinds of delimiters - comma and semicolon - choose yours (default : ';')
 * `OutputPath` - Define the path where you want the output files to be stored